-If you're looking for Mobile Application Testing Interview Questions for Experienced & Freshers, you are at right place.
+If you're looking formobile Application Testing Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Mobile Application Testing market to reach $ 13.3 Bn by 2026.
-So, You still have opportunity to move ahead in your career in Mobile Application Testing.
-Mindmajix offers advanced Mobile Application Testing Interview Questions that helps you in cracking your interview & acquire dream career as Mobile Application Testing Developer.
+So, You still have opportunity to move ahead in your career in Mobile Application Testing Development.
+Mindmajix offers Advanced Mobile Application Testing Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Mobile Application Testing Developer.

 Q. What is mobile application testing and how is it different from Mobile Testing?

 Mobile Application Testing (MAT) is the testing of application on mobile devices and it is different from Mobile Testing (MT) in the term that in MT we focus on the native application features of the Mobile devices like Call, SMS, Media Player etc while in MAT we focus only on the functionality & features of the application under Test. i.e, MT is generally done in handset makers like Samsung, HTC, Nokia, Sony, Apple etc while MAT is done in various product based companies and through there vendors like service based companies which do testing of various mobile applications products on different devices like Gmail on mobile, Skype on mobile etc.

 Q. What is the difference between mobile application testing and just mobile testing?

 Mobile app testing suggests testing an application on hand-held devices and differs from mobile testing in that it focuses on features and functionality of the tested application only while the other closely focuses on mobile devices’ native application features like SMS, Call, Media Player, etc.

 Q. Explain what is the difference between Web testing and WAP testing?